A Non-Recursive, Dimension-Independent Schur-Decomposition Algorithm for $N$-Dimensional Sylvester Tensor Equations

 Hermite functions work well for problems with exponential decay.
 For instance, if we want to differentiate numerically $\exp(-x^2)$ once and twice, and measure the error in discrete $L^\infty$-norm, it is enough to type

 obtaining respectively $1.2212\times10^{-15}$ and $1.4544\times10^{-14}$.

-For the sake of simplicity, we have chosen the same number of Hermite nodes, i.e., $M = 16$, and the same scale factor $b = 1.4$ when discretizing all the space variables $x_1, x_2, \ldots, x_N$, but it is straightforward to consider different numbers of nodes and scale factors.
-In this way, we can define $\A= \A_1 = \A_2 = \ldots = \A_N$ by typing \verb|A=D2+2*diag(x)*D1+((2*N+1)/N)*eye(M);|.
-Note that \verb|D2*U| corresponds to $\partial^2u/\partial x_j^2$ in \eqref{e:uxt}; |\verb|2*diag(x)*D1*U|, to $-2x_j\partial u/\partial x_j$, and \verb|((2*N+1)/N)*eye(M)*U| corresponds to $((2N+1)/N)u$, because we have divided the term $(2N+1)u$ in $N$ equal pieces, and assigned each piece to a matrix $\A_j$.
-With respect to \verb|B|, that corresponds to the term $-\exp(-\xx\cdot\xx)$, the simplest option is to create an $N$-dimensional mesh, which can be generated in Matlab by typing \verb|XX = cell(1, N);|, followed by \verb|[XX{:}] = ndgrid(x);|.
-This syntax is specially useful, since it allows considering different values of $N$, without modifying the code.
+For the sake of simplicity, we have chosen the same number of Hermite nodes, $M = 16$, and the same scale factor, $b = 1.4$, when discretizing all the space variables $x_1, x_2, \ldots, x_N$, but it is immediate to consider different numbers of nodes and scale factors.
+Thus, we can define the matrices $\A= \A_1 = \A_2 = \ldots = \A_N$ by typing \verb|A=D2+2*diag(x)*D1+((2*N+1)/N)*eye(M);|.
+Note that \verb|D2*U| corresponds to $\partial^2u/\partial x_j^2$ in \eqref{e:uxt}; \verb|2*diag(x)*D1*U|, to $2x_j\partial u/\partial x_j$; and \verb|((2*N+1)/N)*eye(M)*U|, to $((2N+1)/N)u$, because we have divided the term $(2N+1)u$ in $N$ equal pieces, and assigned each piece to a matrix $\A_j$.
+With respect to \verb|B|, that corresponds to the term $-\exp(-\xx\cdot\xx)$, the simplest option is to create an $N$-dimensional mesh, which can be generated in MATLAB by typing \verb|XX = cell(1, N);|, followed by \verb|[XX{:}] = ndgrid(x);|.
+This syntax is especially useful, since it allows us to consider different values of $N$, without modifying the code.
 Then, \verb|XX{1}| corresponds to $x_1$, \verb|XX{2}|, to $x_2$, and so on, and it is straightforward to generate \verb|B|, after which \verb|XX|, which requires $N$ times as much storage as \verb|U| and is no longer used, can be removed from memory.